Best Golf Irons 2024

 Badge appearance will divide opinion

-The overall shape may not have changed much from its predecessor, but Ping has introduced an extra one degree of bounce on the sole which not only helps to lower the centre of gravity, but also provides a little more insurance on those extreme misses where the club makes contact with the ground too early.
+Another tweak is the introduction of an extra one degree of bounce on the sole which helps to lower the centre of gravity while providing a little more insurance on those fat shots when the club makes contact with the ground too early.
 This makes it one of the most forgiving irons anywhere on the market.

 Srixon ZX4 Mk II Iron